ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 1. If the player is Open.
 2. If the player is in possession of the ball.
 3. If the player is able to activate and perform their declared action without the need to first roll a D6.
 4. ~~If the player is able to move into the opposition's End Zone without needing to Rush or Dodge.~~ <span style="color: darkmagenta">If the player is able to move into the opposition's End Zone without needing to roll any dice.
-This includes, but is not limited to, the player having to Dodge, Leap, Rush, Jump over a Prone player or Blitz.</span>
+This includes, but is not limited to, the player having to Dodge, Leap, Rush, Jump over a Prone player or Blitz.

 Failing to activate a Stalling player before your turn ends (even if it ends unexpectedly with a Turnover), or activating that player but declining to score a touchdown, is Stalling.